-What is scoliosis and spinal stenosis?
+What are scoliosis and spinal stenosis?
 Can they be treated with surgery?

 Scoliosis is a common spine issue that occurs most often during the growth spurt just before puberty.
 It is a sideways curvature of the spine and can be disabling in severe cases.
 Spinal stenosis is an abnormal narrowing of the spinal canal that may occur in any region of the spine, putting pressure on the spinal cord and/or nerve roots.

 Scoliosis cases are mild, but some children can develop deformities that evolve to be more severe as they grow.
 If the spine develops a severe curvature, it can reduce the amount of space within the chest and make it difficult for the lungs to function properly.